ellennia/http24/README.md

 # http24

 Ellen's own WSGI HTTP server.
-Written in one day.
+Functionality written in one day, with some minor touch-ups after the fact.

 #### main.py | The WSGI HTTP server.
 #### test.py | A flask WSGI application.